 Austral summer 2016

-After a very quick trip down with no weather delays, our six person-team from Hawaii, Montana, and Washington State has now arrived at McMurdo Station.
-The first two days have been filled with briefings, orientations, and safety and environmental training.
-Now we're moving into our dorm rooms and labs; please stay tuned for more pictures and updated video blogs!
+After a very quick trip down with no weather delays, our six person-team from Hawaii, Montana, and Washington State arrived at McMurdo Station.
+The first two days were filled with briefings, orientations, and safety and environmental training.

 Scroll down to view photos from our 2015 season.